 - Lentils, beans, chickpeas, black-eyed peas and other pulses

-Iron from different foods is absorbed and processed differently by the body; for instance, iron in meat (haem iron source) is more easily broken down and absorbed than iron in grains and vegetables (“non-haem” iron source).
-Minerals and chemicals in one type of food may also inhibit absorption of iron from another type of food eaten at the same time:
+Iron from different foods is absorbed and processed differently by the body.
+For instance, iron in meat (haem iron source) is more easily broken down and absorbed than iron from grains and vegetables (“non-haem” iron source).
+Minerals and chemicals in one type of food may also inhibit absorption of iron from another type of food when eaten at the same time.

-Cadmium encourages the transformation of vitamin C into oxalic acid reducing iron absorption.
-This can be a problem for people exposed to high levels of cadmium in the diet, in the workplace, or most commonly smoking.
+Cadmium – encourages the transformation of vitamin C into oxalic acid, reducing iron absorption.
+This can be a problem for people exposed to high levels of cadmium through diet, workplace conditions or smoking

-In summary, if you are iron deficient consider red meat once or twice a week and a higher intake of dark fish, dark green vegetables and beans at other times.
-Whilst eating meat avoid intake of oxalate rich foods such as spinach, quinoa or buck wheat.
-Increase intake of live yoghurts and probiotics and vitamin C containing foods.
-If relevant stop s
+In summary, if you are iron deficient consider consuming red meat once or twice a week and ensuring a higher intake of dark fish, dark green vegetables and beans.
+Avoid intake of oxalate-rich foods such as spinach, quinoa or buckwheat, and consider adding live yoghurts, probiotics and foods containing vitamin C to your diet.